220516-Java-Angular-Enterprise/P2_Mathtagon_Backend/README.md

 - Give users more difficult problems as they get better
 - Users have profiles they can customize and see other users at a glance: skills/stats in other math categories

+# Multiplayer
-- [find captcha API to avoid bots]
+- Find captcha API to avoid bots
 - Users can try to match with other (dating app swiping/page format) and users after seeing their bio/stats
 - Any users that are online and match to each other create instance of math battle
 - If two users match with each other, they will begin a math battle a la tetris battle